 An Emergency Dentist is called a Tandlægevagten.

 Below is a list of tandlægevagten for various areas.
 Again best to talk with your own dentist for their recommendations.
-You can also check out afterhour dental care for a list of emergency contacts.
+You can also check out after hour dental treatment for a list of emergency contacts.

 Most of the places do not have a phone number, just an address.
 The emergency clinics do not take appointments.
 You just show up and wait your turn.